hashicorp/katakoda/terraform-custom-provider-workshop/order-schema.md

 > Interactive Code Portion

-Define each coffee properties inside the `coffee`'s `Elem` property.
+Define each coffee properties inside the `coffee`'s `Elem` property by adding properties to the empty map found on line 35.

-Each property type maps to an appropriate `schema.Type`.
-To create a new order, only the coffee ID is required.
-The other properties are computed.
+The keys will be the property names, and the values will be `&schema.Schema` objects defining the `Type` and `Required`/`Computed` values, as shown in the table below.
+Each of these entries will be similar to the definition of `"quantity"` found on lines 24-27.

 | Property    | Type    | SchemaType        | Other    |
 | ----------- | ------- | ----------------- | -------- |